 If you would like us to help you apply for the change of status so that you may attend COA, please follow these nine steps:

-Step 1 Take a Placement Test in Reading, Writing and Math and meet the minimum requirements.
+Step 1 Take an NC Dap placement test in reading, writing and math and meet the minimum requirements.
 You are allowed one retest if you are not satisfied with your initial test results.
-Call COA’s testing coordinator to schedule an appointment to take the test.
-For the Dare County campus, call Meg Beloat at (252) 473-2264 x 221.
+You may register online to take the placement test or call COA’s testing coordinator to schedule an appointment.
+For the Dare County campus, call Meg Beloat at (252) 473-2264 x 7010.
 For the Elizabeth City campus, call Cherrie Boyce at (252) 335-0821 x 2281.
-You can find practice test questions with answers at the following link: http://www.act.org/compass/sample/index.html.
+You can find practice test questions online at: http://www.act.org/compass/sample/index.html.

 Step 2 Complete an admissions application and submit it online.